loneicewolf/Stuxnet-Source/README.md

 ⚠️This is only for research and Educational Purposes!
 Even if you run these in a Virtual Machine, I would [still] USE CAUTION. ⚠️

+☢️ samples is not entirely mine, same with reports, I include samples and reports from many different sources, to make it easier to find "one in all repo". ☢️

 ---

 purpose of this: a collection of stuxnet-related files I have gathered from various sources in order to make it more public for researchers (to help AVs',etc) Note some is extracted, analyzed, dumped, etc. And so on.